This post contains everything you need to plan the ultimate Oman road trip.

 A few kilometres north along the coast is Ras Al Hadd.
 If you have a tent, this is an awesome place for a spot of beach camping.
 Alternatively, the turtle reserve does have some accommodation, though it’s fairly expensive.

-Do not try to wild camp at Ras Al Jinz – this is not permitted, and would disturb the nesting turtles.
+Do not try to wild camp at Ras Al Jinz – this is not permitted, and would disturb the nesting green turtles.

 Driving time from Ras Al Hadd: 4-5 hours

 The Wahiba Sands (also known as the Sharqiya Sands) is a desert in the far east of Oman.

 It’s an extension of the Rub‘ al Khali (or “Empty Quarter”), a vast sandy desert that occupies almost all of the southern third of the Arabian Peninsula.
 This is a seriously huge place, spanning roughly 650,000 km², across large parts of Saudi Arabia, the United Arab Emirates, Yemen and Oman.

 Endless shifting sands, towering sand dunes, camels, and nomadic Bedouin people.
 It’s peaceful, empty, and beautiful.
 This is the epic Arabian desert in all its glory.

 According to legend, there’s more than one ancient lost city buried here beneath the desert dunes…